railwayapp/docs/src/docs/guides/variables.md

 layout="responsive"
 width={2408} height={1150} quality={100} />

+## Sealed Variables

+Sealed variables are useful when you want to provide a value to your builds and deployments but not have it be visible in the UI (or via the API).

+#### Sealing a variable

+To seal a variable, click the 3-dot menu on the right-side of an existing variable and click the `Seal` button.

+Note: Once you seal a variable, it cannot be un-sealed.
+This means you will never be able to view the value again.

 ## Railway-provided Variables

 Railway provides many variables to help with development operations.
 Some of the commonly used variables include -

 - `RAILWAY_PUBLIC_DOMAIN`
 - `RAILWAY_PRIVATE_DOMAIN`